Semi structured reflection every second Tuesday in the park (12pm byo lunch)

 I’ve been an athiest, Evangelican six-day Creationist, and for most of my life a “Progressive” Christian.

-I am currently a forest chaplain, and work for Landcare.
+I am currently a forest chaplain, with support from the Quakers and Uniting Church.

 I have spent most of my ministry encouraging the church and others to live as better members of the Earth family, in collaboration with all kinds of people of good will.